cshah25/canvas-bot/README.md

 ## Contributing

 Feel free to fork and improve this bot!
 Some ideas for enhancements:
+- ✅ Daily automatic reminders (implemented!)
-- Add daily automatic reminders
+- Add reminders for specific assignment deadlines (e.g., 1 hour before)
 - Filter by specific courses
 - Show assignments due this week
 - Add task completion tracking
 - Support for multiple users with different Canvas tokens
+- Quiz and exam reminders
+- Grade notifications

 ---